 The record in this case shows that more than ten calendar days elapsed between the mailing date and the date this appeal was filed.
-The Iowa Supreme Court has declared that there is a mandatory duty to file appeals from representatives' decisions within the time allotted by statute, and that the administrative law judge has no authority to change the decision of a representative if a timely appeal is not filed.
+The lowa Supreme Court has declared that there is a mandatory duty to file appeals from representatives' decisions within the time allotted by statute, and that the administrative law judge has no authority to change the decision of a representative if a timely appeal is not filed.
 Franklin v.
 Iowa Dep't of Job Serv., 277 N.W.2d 877, 881 (Iowa 1979).
 Compliance with appeal notice provisions is jurisdictional unless the facts of a case show that the notice was invalid.
 Beardslee v.
 Iowa Dep't of Job Serv., 276 N.W.2d 373, 377 (Iowa 1979); see also In re Appeal of Elliott, 319 N.W.2d 244, 247 (Iowa 1982).
 The question in this case thus becomes whether the appellant was deprived of a reasonable opportunity to assert an appeal in a timely fashion.
 Hendren v.
 Iowa Emp't Sec.
 Comm'n, 217 N.W.2d 255 (Iowa 1974); Smith v.
 Iowa Emp't Sec.
 Comm'n, 212 N.W.2d 471, 472 (Iowa 1973).

-In this case, the claimant did not have an opportunity to timely appeal the fact-finder's decision because the decision was not received.
+In this case, claimant did not have an opportunity to appeal the fact-finder's decision because the decision was not received.
 Without notice of a disqualification, no meaningful opportunity for appeal exists.
 See Smith v.
 Iowa Emp't Sec.
 Comm'n, 212 N.W.2d 471, 472 (Iowa 1973).
-An IWD representative told claimant to await a decision sent by mail.
-After not receiving a decision, claimant contacted IWD and learned a decision had been issued but it never arrived.
-He then promptly filed this appeal.
+Claimant learned of the disqualification decision in early February 2024, and promptly filed an appeal.
 Therefore, the appeal shall be accepted as timely.